Pieter Grinwis: Election to the House of Representatives

+House term and re-election

 He was involved in the creation of a €514 million national insulation program to make buildings more sustainable.
 In anticipation to the program, Grinwis presented together with the CDA and GroenLinks a twelve-point manifesto, which included making subsidies attractive to lower-income households and which had to be considered in the drafting of the actual program according to a passed motion.
 In the House, Grinwis also proposed for policy officers of the Ministry of Agriculture, Nature and Food Quality to be encouraged to intern at farms, nature organizations, and the NVWA, and he unsuccessfully called for a halt to the construction of new data centers due to their footprint and energy usage, when one in Zeewolde for Facebook was nearing approval.
 He brought forward a compromise in May 2022 when D66 and GroenLinks wanted to abolish unelected members of water councils through an initiative bill.
 Grinwis's amendment was carried to remove the unelected member of daily management and to fix the unelected water council members to two representing farmers and two representing nature organizations, thereby getting rid of company representatives.
 The bill subsequently passed the House.
-In September 2022, Grinwis announced an initiative bill with Henk Nijboer (Labour Party) to prohibit temporary rental contracts to protect renters.
-They had been allowed since 2015 to increase the stock of renting houses and accounted for one third of new contracts.
-Grinwis shortly after proposed a new tax on online shopping deliveries due to their greenhouse gas emissions and the nuisance caused by delivery vans.
+In October 2022, Grinwis proposed a new tax on online shopping deliveries due to their greenhouse gas emissions and the nuisance caused by delivery vans.
 The money raised would be invested in small and medium-sized enterprises.

+Furthermore, Grinwis submitted an initiative bill with Henk Nijboer (Labour Party) to prohibit temporary rental contracts for houses in most cases.
+They had been allowed since 2016 to increase the stock of rental homes and accounted for one third of new contracts, but Grinwis argued that they had been ineffective and had caused uncertainty among renters.
+He decried an amendment proposed by the VVD and the CDA to include an exception for landlords with one unit who want to sell their property.
+A majority of the House favored the bill without the amendment after the CDA had dropped its support, and it was adopted by the Senate in November 2023.
+Grinwis was re-elected in November 2023, and his specialties within the Christian Union's parliamentary group remained the same.

+The National Political Index – an initiative to quantify the activities of members of parliament – concluded that Grinwis was the most active House member of both the 2022/23 and 2023/24 political years.
+He had ranked second the year before.
+As a result, the verb 'grinwissen' has been used in parliamentary language to refer to working hard, but speakers are flexible on what aspect of parliamentary work the term is applied.